 Gail S. Page (62), Director.
 Ms. Page was elected to the Company's Board of Directors in July 2017, and current serves as the Chair of the Board's Compensation Committee and as a member of the Company's Audit and Nominating And Corporate Governance Committees.
 Ms. Page has spent her entire career in health care with a focus on diagnostics and emerging technologies.
 In January 2013, Ms. Page founded Vineyard Investment Advisors (VIA), through which she works with entrepreneurs, businesses, and universities to transform their ideas into products and services.
 Prior to VIA, Ms. Page served as the President, CEO and a Director of Vermillion, Inc., a healthcare company focused on developing and commercializing novel diagnostic blood tests.
-As President and CEO, Ms. Page directed Vermillion's repositioning to highlight the progressive nature of its pipeline, successfully raised over \$100M in funding, developed and commercial partner.
+As President and CEO, Ms. Page directed Vermillion's repositioning to highlight the progressive nature of its pipeline, successfully raised over \$100M in funding, developed and commercially launched the OVA1® Test, which was the first FDA-cleared blood test to help diagnose ovarian cancer, and engaged Quest Diagnostics as an equity and commercial partner.
 Ms. Page has also served as Executive Vice President and Chief Operating Officer at Luminex and as Sr. Vice President at Roche Biomedical / Laboratory Corporation of America (LabCorp), during which time her team launched approximately 300 innovative tests, including a suite of HIV and infectious disease assays.
 Ms. Page's current board appointments include Sword Diagnostics, Inc., Consortia Health Holdings (Chair and Co-founder), and NxPrenatal, Inc., for which she serves as Executive Chair.
 Ms. Page earned a Bachelor's of Science in Medical Technology from the University of Florida, and completed an executive management program at the Kellogg School in Chicago.
 Ms. Page's experience and relationships in the diagnostic industry, as well as her extensive experience as a CEO, make her an excellent candidate to continue serving on the Board.